 You will have no contractual obligations;

 You will be providing a service for a registered voluntary or charitable organisation (or organisation that raises funds for either) and the service will not be a substitute for employment (i.e. fulfilling a role that a salaried worker would normally fulfil).

 Yes of course!
 Many organisations are fully equipped to deal with a variety of access and support needs.

-I'm a Staffordshire University Graduate, can inVOLved support me?
+I'm a Staffordshire University Graduate, can the Volunteering Scheme support me?